fbauer/fbauer.github.com/_posts/2012-10-13-documenting-clojure-with-marginalia.md

 I like to use a code documentation tool that generates nice looking html documentation.
 For my Python code I generally use [Sphinx](http://sphinx.pocoo.org), which is best suited to write reference manual style documentation.
-As a matter of taste, I prefer this over the javadoc/doxygen style API documentation.
+As a matter of taste I prefer this over the javadoc/doxygen style API documentation.
 I was curious to see which tools the clojure world uses and stumbled upon [Marginalia](https://github.com/fogus/marginalia).
 While I am not yet